avanzosc/odoo-addons/event_slides/README.rst

 Event Slides
 ============

-This module links events and courses (slides)
+* This module links events and courses (slides).
+* Navigate to courses from event sessions.

 Bug Tracker
 ===========